WahabRasool/WahabRasool/README.md

-<h2 align="center">Hi 👋!
+<h2 align="center" style="itlaic">Hi 👋!
 My name is Wahab Rasool and I'm a Front-End Developer, from Pakistan</h2>

 ###